 MRI data acquisition and analysis

 BOLD imaging was performed using a 3 Tesla Phillips Achieva scanner (Philips, Eindhoven, The Netherlands) at the University of Washington Diagnostic Imaging Sciences Center (DISC).
-Subjects were instructed to keep their eyes closed throughout all scans and foam padding was used to minimize head motion. fMRI data were acquired using a 32-channel head coil and a continuous EPI pulse sequence (2.8 x 2.8 x 2.8 mm3, TR/TE = 2000/25 ms, flip angle = 60°, EPI-factor = 35, no slice gap) designed with Philips SofTone software (SofTone factor of 4.0) to generate less acoustic scanner noise (Thomas et al. 2014).
+Subjects were instructed to keep their eyes closed throughout all scans and foam padding was used to minimize head motion. fMRI data were acquired using a 32-channel head coil and a continuous EPI pulse sequence (2.8 x 2.8 x 2.8 mm3, TR/TE = 2000/25 ms, flip angle = 60°, EPI-factor = 35, no slice gap) designed with Philips SofTone software (SofTone factor of 4.0) to generate less acoustic scanner noise (Thomas et al., 2014).

 Standard pre-processing of fMRI data was carried out using BrainVoyager QX software (version 2.3.1 Brain Innovation B. V., Maastricht, The Netherlands), including slice scan time correction, temporal high-pass filtering, and 3D motion correction.
 Functional data were aligned to a T1-weighted anatomical image acquired in the same session (MPRAGE, 1 x 1 x 1 mm3).
 The anatomical images acquired in the two sessions were aligned to each other and to each subject’s 3D Talairach-normalized anatomical dataset.
 The BrainVoyager QX automatic segmentation routine was used to reconstruct the cortical surface and the resulting smooth 3D surface was partially inflated.
 For each subject, large anatomical regions of interest (ROIs) were selected from both hemispheres of the auditory cortical surface using drawing tools within BrainVoyager QX.
-Preprocessed time-course data for each 3D anatomical voxel within the volume ROI were then exported to Matlab for further analysis.
+Preprocessed time-course data for each 3D anatomical voxel within the volume ROI were then exported to MATLAB for further analysis.

 Auditory stimulus presentation